Plug-in electric vehicles in Russia: Government policy

+Annual car tax in Russia for parallel hybdrids based on combined power of ICE and electric motors, while for series hybrids only power of electric engine taken for calculation purposes (thus making series hybrids less taxable).

 Charging stations

 As of 2021, there were around 400 public charging stations in Russia.

 Manufacturing

 The first electric vehicle manufacturing plant in Russia, operated by Dongfeng Motor Corporation, opened in September 2022 in Lipetsk Oblast.

 By federal subject

 Moscow

 As of May 2022, there were about 3,000 electric vehicles in Moscow.